osgi/osgi.enroute.site/_FAQ/500-gogo.md

 	Hello
 {: .shell }

-Obviously it is not very nice that we miss the `World` because we only used $1.
+Obviously, it is not very nice that we miss the `World` because we only used $1.
 There is a magic variable called `$args`.
 This variable is list that gets expanded into separate arguments.
 So we can change our function to use all the arguments when the function is invoked:

 	g! f = { echo $args }
 	echo $args